xiao-chenxi/NUC11BTMi9-hackintosh/README.md

   - Added XHCI-unsupported.kext for USB support for sonoma 14.4：`Kelnel > Add > XHCI-unsupported.kext ：true`
   - Updated AirportItlwm.kext for WI-FI support for sonoma 14.4
   - Only Sonama 14.4 or later versions are supported
+  -
+- 10-2-2024
+  - Third submission
+  - renew `OpenCore` `v1.0.1`
+  - support `Sequoia 15.0` Install and use
+  - `Sonama 14.4-14.X` please download the V1.1 version，The final upgrade has been done, sonoma 14.4-14.X will no longer be maintained

 ## bios settings